gbarra997/Algebraic_property/README.md

 Mathematically speaking, the product of two matrices is not always commutative.
 In a few specific cases, it can be known in advance, but as for the nature of the matrix multiplication (row*colum) itself, it cannot be taken for granted that A*B == B*A.
 One specific case is when B = A * k, i.e. when B is the result of matrix A multiplied by a scalar, then the product of A, B and B, A is the same.

 The "Test_algebraic_properties.py" is a code that aims to test this algebraic property and verify it in different modalities.
+Generally it creates 10 random squared matrices of the given dimension, multiply them for a scalar and then test if are the same.
 The user can provide several inputs:
 * Dimension of the matrix you want to test.
 It will generate a D*D matrix.
 It can be every positive number ≥ 2.
 * Scalar: Any number
 * Modality: The script can run three different modalities: